 Note: Use the search tool to find any specific track, which you want to convert.

 Step #3.
 Next, you have to select the output format.
 Check out the two tabs in the bottom panel: “Output Settings” and “Metadata.”

 Note: Just in case, “Metadata” tab is not available, click the Options button and check “Metadata tags” to enable it.

 In the “Output Settings” tab, you have the option to choose the output format as well as customize the parameters depending on your need.
 The Apple Music Converter for Mac has the support of multiple audio formats.

 For instance, you can choose the M4R format, if you want to use your favorite music as your iPhone ringtone.
 Additionally, there is also an option to change codec, bitrate, sample rate, and channel.

-Once you are done, click Convert button to start conversion.
+Once you are done, click the Convert button to start conversion.

 - You can click on the Options button in the toolbar to get some pretty useful options, which can be enormously helpful especially when converting multiple Apple Music at once.

 - It allows you to adjust conversion speed from 1X to 16X.